 If you are a little mechanical and don’t mind working with small components, you should be able to tackle cleaning your carburetor.
 If not, have your local lawn mower repair shop clean it for you.

-When your John Deere carburetor is acting up, you will notice these symptoms due to your mower running with the incorrect fuel to air mixture or having a blockage:
+When your carburetor is acting up, you will notice these symptoms due to your mower running with the incorrect fuel-to-air mixture or having a blockage:

 - Engine is sputtering and running rough

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 11 Steps to Clean Your John Deere Lawn Mower Carburetor

 First, identify if you need to take your carburetor apart for cleaning.
 Do this by removing your air filter from the air filter housing.

 Spray carburetor cleaner into the air intake and start your engine.
 If your mower starts and then shuts down, you must take apart your carburetor and clean it.